Tech and Trends

 Innovation in trade finance: Integration of electronic trade documents and new age technologies

 In international trade, digitizing trade documents saves billions annually.
 Examples include invoices and packing lists, which are being digitized successfully worldwide.
 However, when it comes to negotiable instruments like Bills of Lading, Promissory Notes, Bills of Exchange and Warehouse Receipts, digitization is more complex and has yet to progress as much.
-Recent industry alignment and efforts around the UN Model Law for Electronic Transferable Records (MLETR) are now revealing the prospect of unmatched efficiency, cost savings, and new trade financing opportunities.
+Recent industry alignment and efforts around the UN Model Law for Electronic Transferable Records (MLETR) are now revealing the prospect of unmatched efficiency, cost savings, and new trade finance opportunities.

 Vayana’s CEO & Founder, Ram Iyer, and Casterman Advisory’s Founder & MD, Andre Casterman, explored the impact of emerging regulations on electronic trade documentation and its implications for trade finance, incorporating technologies like Blockchains, Smart Contracts, and Artificial Intelligence.